codefellows-seattle-javascript-401d16/lab-13-single-mongo-resource/lab13-amanda/README.md

 write tests to ensure your /api/resource-name endpoint responds as described for each condition below:
-GET - test 404, responds with 'not found' for valid request made with an id that was not found GET - test 200, response body like {<data>} for a request made with a valid id PUT - test 200, response body like {<data>} for a post request with a valid body PUT - test 400, with invalid body
+GET - test 404, responds with 'not found' for valid request made with an id that was not found GET - test 200, response body like {<data>} for a request made with a valid id X PUT - test 200, response body like {<data>} for a post request with a valid body PUT - test 400, with invalid body
 PUT - test 404, with invalid id
 DELETE - test 204, with valid id